renpy/renpy/sphinx/source/screens.rst

     This expression is evaluated at least once per interaction.
     If not provided, the action will be used to determine sensitivity.

+`keysym`
+    A string giving a :ref:`keysym <keymap>` describing a keyboard key that, when pressed, invokes the action of this button.

+`alternate_keysym`
+    A string giving a :ref:`keysym <keymap>` describing a keyboard key that, when pressed, invokes the alternate action of this button.

 It also takes:

 * :ref:`Common Properties <common-properties>`